igrishaev/deed/readme.md

 ;; item is 3
 ~~~

-Pay attention that items are read lazily so you won't saturate memory.
+The items are read lazily so you won't saturate memory.

 ### Low-Level API